AlexKirchuk/BSU/Year 2/Algorithms/BST/README.md

 ﻿# Binary Search Trees — Problem Set

 This directory contains selected problems focused on **binary trees** and **binary search trees (BSTs)**.
-They cover tree construction, deletion, validation of BST properties, and analysis of tree paths.
+The tasks cover tree construction, deletion, validation of BST properties, and analysis of tree paths.

-These tasks develop strong intuition for working with hierarchical data structures.
+The goal of this set is develop strong intuition for working with hierarchical data structures.

 ---